 • Batting Pads: when playing in coloured kit our preference is Black Pads, although Dark Blue are fine and White perfectly acceptable.
 Masuri don’t provide coloured Pads, but Chris is a big fan of his Gray-Nicolls Black Legend Pads, and they also offer them in the Prestige Range.
 Or a cheaper and popular option is to buy a set of Batting Clads Pads.

-Tip: we will only hold stock of short sleeve shirts (cheaper) and were possible short sleeve sweaters so it is a good idea to get yourselves a set of black or white long sleeve base layer tops to a) keep you warm and b) protect the elbows if you are of an age where diving about is still an option.
+Tip: we will only hold stock of shirts (mainly short sleeved with a few long sleeved Lacuna tops available) it is a good idea to get yourselves a set of black or white long sleeve base layer tops to a) keep you warm and b) protect the elbows if you are of an age where diving about is still an option.

 ECB Code of Conduct